Avnzx/AZ-1/Documentation/log.md

       - Decouple the camera from being a player so we can have TV Screens unlike SE
 ### Progress report
   - Create project and begin a new godot scene

+## 2022-10-24
+  - Should support N-body physics if time allows for such
+    - Basic Kepler's laws if unable to do so

 ## Solving Problems
   - Large distances from world origin **will** cause issues with FPPE (Float Point Precision Error)